 OVI / DUI Lawyer For Clintonville, Ohio

 This site sheds some light on those issues.
-To learn about those issues, you can begin with the DUI/OVI page and continue with the sub-pages with discussions on specific topics.
-It would also be helpful to read the book ‘I Was Charged With DUI/OVI – Now What?!’
-That book is a quick read and discloses what you need to know before going to court.
+To learn about those issues, you can begin with the DUI / OVI page and continue with the sub-pages with discussions on specific topics.
+It would also be helpful to read the guide ‘Ohio DUI / OVI Guide’.
+That guide is a quick read and discloses what you need to know before going to court.
 It is available for sale in online bookstores, and you can also download the free e-book version from this website.Going To Court For Clintonville DUI / OVI Cases

 Although Clintonville has a population of about 30,000, it is not an independent city.
 Instead, it is a neighborhood within the city of Columbus.
 As Clintonville does not have its own police department, the law enforcement agencies which patrol the area are the Columbus Division of Police, the Ohio State Highway Patrol, and the Franklin County Sheriff’s Office.

 If you decide to contest the DUI/OVI and try to improve the outcome of your case, the assistance of an experienced DUI/OVI lawyer can be very valuable.
 Not all lawyers, however, have the same level of experience.
-Shawn Dominy is an experienced lawyer with expertise in DUI/OVI defense.
-He has practiced DUI/OVI defense since 1997, and it has been the focus of the Dominy Law Firm since 2002.
-As DUI/OVI is the focus of his practice, Shawn Dominy regularly participates in national DUI/OVI training programs, and he also teaches DUI/OVI law to other Ohio lawyers at state and local seminars.
+The Dominy Law Firm has lawyers with expertise in DUI/OVI defense: it has been the focus of the Dominy Law Firm since 2002.
+As DUI/OVI is the focus of the firm, the attorneys regularly participate in DUI/OVI training programs, and they also teache DUI/OVI law to other Ohio lawyers at state and local seminars.

-Shawn Dominy has represented many clients from the Clintonville area.
-If you are a Clintonville resident and you think Shawn Dominy may be the right attorney for your DUI/OVI case, you can learn more about him on the attorney profile page.
-You may also be interested in learning about the Dominy law firm’s case results and client satisfaction.
-To schedule a free phone consultation with Shawn Dominy, please call the Dominy Law Firm at 614-717-1177 or complete this contact form.
+The Dominy Law Firm has represented many clients from the Clintonville area.
+If you are a Clintonville resident and you think we may be the right firm for your DUI/OVI case, you can learn more on the About Us page.
+If you are interested in the outcomes of past cases and the satisfaction level of past clients, please see our case results page and the client reviews page.
+To schedule a free phone consultation with us, please call 614-717-1177 or by email the Dominy Law Firm.